xieyuheng/inner/persons/euler/euler.md

 because we can not use dx and dy directly.
 How does Euler use infinitesimal directly?

+Since Euler does not have the arithmetization of calculus, he must view all the concepts of calculus with good intuition!

 # Books

 - [Elements of Algebra](https://en.wikipedia.org/wiki/Elements_of_Algebra)